-Pope Francis High School is blessed by the inspired leadership and stewardship of the group of people who make up our Board of Directors.
-Working together, they strive to put the faculty, staff, and students of PFHS in the best possible position to succeed.
+Pope Francis Preparatory School is blessed by the inspired leadership and stewardship of the group of people who make up our Board of Directors.
+Working together, they strive to put the faculty, staff, and students of PFPS in the best possible position to succeed.

 Azell Murphy Cavaan

 Azell Murphy Cavaan is an award-winning journalist who graduated from Cathedral in 1988 and earned her master’s degree from the Medill School of Journalism at Northwestern University in Chicago.
 Her wide-ranging experience in the media industry includes staff writing positions for The Springfield Republican, the Boston Herald, the Boston South End News, the Chicago Daily Law Bulletin and London’s Legalease publications.
 She has previously served as the communications director for the city of Springfield and currently serves as the chief communications officer for Springfield Public Schools.

 Michele D’Amour, M.Ed.
 (Chairperson)

 Michele D’Amour, M.Ed., is the educational partnership administrator for Big Y Foods, Inc. A 1969 graduate of Cathedral, she attended Westfield State College and holds a master’s degree in education from American International College.
 She has had a variety of teaching experiences and has worked at the college level supervising student teachers.
 She has served on many boards and committees over the years and has a long record of philanthropy, primarily focused on education and the arts.
 In addition to her role as chairperson of the PFHS Board of Directors, D’Amour has served as a corporator and collections committee member of the Springfield Museums, is the chairperson of the Parents Television Council, and sits on the board of Assumption College.
 She has received much recognition for her philanthropic work, including an honorary doctorate of human letters from Assumption College and NCEA Elizabeth Seton Award.

 Thomas Day (Vice Chairperson)